Willis Linn Jepson

-Willis Linn Jepson (August 19, 1867 – November 7, 1946) was an early California botanist, conservationist, and writer.
+Willis Linn Jepson (August 19, 1867 – November 7, 1946) was a late-19th and 20th century California botanist, professor, conservationist, and writer.
+A co-founder of the Sierra Club in 1892, he was much honored in later life for his research and impact on his fields.

 Career

-Born at Little Oak Ranch near Vacaville, California, Jepson became interested in botany as a boy and explored the adjacent San Francisco Bay Area.
-He came in contact with various botanists before he entered college.
+Jepson was born at Little Oak Ranch near Vacaville, California.
+He became interested in botany as a boy and explored the adjacent San Francisco Bay Area, coming into contact with various botanists before he entered college.

 In 1892, at the age of 25, Jepson, John Muir, and Warren Olney formed the Sierra Club, in Olney's San Francisco law office.
 From 1895 to 1898, Jepson served as instructor in Botany and carried on research at the University of California, Berkeley, Cornell University (1895), and Harvard University (1896–1897).
 He received his Ph.D. at Berkeley in 1899.

 He was made assistant professor in 1899, associate professor in 1911, professor in 1918, and professor emeritus in 1937.
-He was a Professor of Botany at UC Berkeley for four decades, thus his entire career was identified with the University of California.
+He was a professor of botany at UC Berkeley for four decades, thus his entire career was identified with the University of California.
 Jepson founded the California Botanical Society and served as its president from 1913 to 1915; he also worked as councilor of the Rancho Santa Ana Botanic Garden.